raspibolt/raspibolt/guide/bonus/lightning/lnbits.md

 Now point your browser to the secure access point provided by the nginx web proxy, for example <https://raspibolt.local:4003> (or your node's IP address like <https://192.168.0.20:4003>).

 Your browser will display a warning because we use a self-signed SSL certificate.
-Click on "Advanced" and proceed to the LNBits web interface.
+Click on "Advanced" and proceed to the LNbits web interface.

-* Stop LNBits in the terminal with `Ctrl`-`C` and exit the "lnbits" user session.
+* Stop LNbits in the terminal with `Ctrl`-`C` and exit the "lnbits" user session.

   ```sh
   $ exit